Twisted Burnside-Frobenius theory for endomorphisms of polycyclic groups: Abstract

 \section{Abstract}

-We prove that the number $R(\f)$ of $\f$-conjugacy (or Reidemeister) classes of an endomorphism $\f$ (and its iterations) of a group $G$ from several classes of groups (including polycyclic) is equal to the number of fixed points of the induced map $\wh\f$ (respectively, its iterations) of an appropriate subspace of the unitary dual $\wh G$, when $R(\f)<\infty$ (respectively, $R(\f^n)<\infty$).
-This implies Gauss congruences for Reidemeister numbers.
+Let $R(\f)$ be the number of $\f$-conjugacy (or Reidemeister) classes of an endomorphism $\f$ of a group $G$.
+We prove for several classes of groups (including polycyclic) that the number $R(\f)$ is equal to the number of fixed points of the induced map of an appropriate subspace of the unitary dual space $\wh G$, when $R(\f)<\infty$.
+Applying the result to iterations of $\f$ we obtain Gauss congruences for Reidemeister numbers.

-In contrast with the case of automorphisms, studied previously, we have a plenty of examples, even among groups with $R_\infty$ property.
+In contrast with the case of automorphisms, studied previously, we have a plenty of examples having the above finiteness condition, even among groups with $R_\infty$ property.